Besulba/CM0848/README.md

-# NatEnconding.hs
+# NatEncoding.hs

 Camilo Rodriguez and Jonathan Prieto-Cubides

-NatEnconding is a Haskell program intends to provide an alternative enconding for the natural numbers into the λ-calculus.
-This enconding follows an inductive definition of natural numbers using *pairings*
+NatEnconding is a Haskell program intends to provide an alternative encoding for the natural numbers into the λ-calculus.
+This encoding follows an inductive definition of natural numbers using *pairings*
 (See more details in Barendregt, 2000)).
 We adapted a version of the simple λ-calculus exposed by Augustsson in his [blog](http://augustss.blogspot.com.co/2007_10_01_archive.html) using the datatype for λ-terms, the β-rule, and α-rule.

-The enconding is as follows.
+The encoding is as follows.

 For all x ∈ ℕ,